 On our travels through Namibia, we had a short stop in the Sossusvlei area of the Namib desert.
-Sossusvlei roughly translates to “dead-end marsh” in Afrikaans, and is one of the most popular and well-photographed areas in Namibia.
+Sossusvlei roughly translates to “dead-end marsh” in Afrikaans.
+It is one of the most popular and well-photographed areas in Namibia.
 One of the reasons for this is that it’s home to the famous Dune 45.
 The sand dune got its name for a pretty straight-forward reason: it’s 45 km from the Sesrium park entrance gate.

 Sossusvlei is a salt and clay pan located in the Namib-Naukluft National Park, which happens to be the largest conservation area in Africa.
 The Namib desert is over 5 million years old, making it the oldest desert in the world.

 We got the opportunity to climb Dune 45, which is 170 meters high.
 (According to http://www.sossusvlei.org/attractions/dune-45/ it’s only 85 meters, but most other sources claim it’s 170 meters, so I’m going with the most common measurement).
 Dune 7 is the highest sand dune in the Namib desert at 388 meters, while Big Daddy is the tallest dune in Sossusvlei at 325 meters.

-It really is a beauty, isn’t it?
-The reddish colour of the sand is due to high iron oxide content.
-The climb itself was really taxing though; the sand was fine and slipped under your feet, pulling you down with each step.
+The climb itself was really taxing though.
+The sand is fine and slips under your feet, pulling you down with each step.
 It was like walking in slow motion.
 It was also a bit windy the day we were there, so we had that working against us.

 As we climbed higher, the wind picked up, blasting us with sand.
 This was really a workout.
 But we made it to the top eventually!